bit-turtle/lascra/docs/TOP.md

 # Top Level Statements
-There are 5 different top level statements
+There are 6 different top level statements
 1. `declare` properties for the sprite
 2. `define` variables, lists, and broadcasts for the sprite
 3. Run code `when` an event happens
 4. Define a `procedure`
 5. Define a `function` which runs without screen refresh
+6. Declare a `macro` which can be used as a parameter
 ## Declare Statements
 `(declare (property value)... )`
 ### Declare Properties